someburner/pyBlufi/README.md

 the client PC has a requirement for lower MTU, then this must be set lower.
 Or if/when `bleak` can correctly obtain MTU for a given platform, it can be removed.

+As far as MTUs > 256:

+1. ESP-IDF defaults to 256, but can be configured to use up to 512.

+1. The ESP-IDF Blufi protocol is limited to 256 bytes.
+You could likely modify it if you wanted to, and maybe it could still work with MTU negotiation but I have not put much thought into it.

 ## Install

 ```